Home page

 Brief Biography

 Naila Hamdy is a tenured associate professor at the Department of Journalism and Mass Communication at The American University in Cairo, Egypt (AUC).
 She is also the associate dean for research and graduate studies, at the School of Global Affairs and Public Policy (GAPP).
-Hamdy was also the former chair of her department (2014-2017 and 2008-2010) and the graduate director (2007-2008 and 2017-2018) and undergraduate director (2004-2007).
-She has extensive experience in curriculum development and has designed courses and degrees for universities and professional training in Egypt and the region.
-Hamdy is also the past president and a member of the board of the Arab-US Association for Communication Educators (AUSACE), a member of the Broadcast Educators Association (BEA), the Association for Education in Journalism and Mass Communication (AEJMC), and the International Association for Media and Communication Research (IAMCR).
+Hamdy has also served as chair of her department (2014-2017 and 2008-2010) and the graduate director (2007-2008 and 2017-2018), and undergraduate director (2004-2007).

 Research Interest